dy1z/docs/content/docs/getting-started/introduction.md

 Maizzle doesn't force you to write abstractions such as `<row>` or `<column>`.
 You code your emails the way you want to, it doesn't get in your way.

-Knowing how bad email clients are at rendering HTML, this might sound terrifying to some, but this way you don't need to worry about component markup being locked into the framework core.
+Knowing how bad email clients are at rendering HTML, this might sound terrifying to some, but this way you don't need to worry about markup being locked into the framework core.
 So you're free to code your emails however you like 💪

 _Bring Your Own HTML_ <sup>&trade;</sup>

-## Responsiveness
+## Responsive

 Because of the lack of standards and the wildly varying CSS support in email clients, there are many techniques that email designers use to code responsive emails.

 Since you need to <abbr title="Bring Your Own HTML">BYOHTML</abbr>, Maizzle doesn't have an opinion on how you should code your emails: from _spongy_ to _fluid_ to _responsive_ to _hybrid_, everything is supported, so you're free to use whatever technique you like or need.

-Maizzle comes with Tailwind CSS configured for a _desktop-first_ responsive approach, where you define widths and other properties for desktop clients, and then use `@media` queries to override them for mobile clients:
+Maizzle comes with Tailwind CSS configured for a desktop-first _responsive_ approach, where you define widths and other properties for desktop clients, and then use `@media` queries to override them for mobile clients:

 ```js
 // tailwind.config.js